 They started this social program to address a critical community need but also to fuel revolution by ensuring black people’s survival.
 Party members and volunteers solicited donations from local grocery stores, consulted with nutritionists on healthy breakfast options for children, and prepared and served the food free of charge in the morning.
 What started in an Episcopal church in Oakland eventually grew to 45 programs, feeding tens of thousands of hungry children across the country.

 Despite the Black Panther Party’s efforts to help their community, the FBI still viewed them as a threat and tried to neutralize their social programs, including the free breakfast program.
 However, the Black Panthers’ public efforts to feed children gained national attention, resulting in the government expanding its own school food programs.
-By the time the Black Panthers’ program was dismantled in the mid 1960s, the USDA’s free breakfast efforts took off.
+By the time the Black Panthers’ program was dismantled in the early 1970s, the USDA’s free breakfast efforts took off.
 The School Breakfast Program was officially authorized by Congress in 1975, and participation has only grown since with over 14 million children being fed every morning in 2016.
 Without the (at the time) radical efforts by the Black Panthers, the federal free breakfast programs might not be what they are today.